Profile

 ๐Ÿ“ฆ Storage

-• โ€ข You can freeze the cooked dish for up to a month.
+• โ€ข For longer storage, freeze the cooked focaccia wrapped well in cling film and foil for up to a month.

-• โ€ข Reheat in the oven at 160ยฐC for 10 minutes before serving.
+• โ€ข Reheat in the oven at 160ยฐC for about 10 minutes to restore its original crispness before serving.

 ๐Ÿท Pairing